Hagar-Soliman/Segregation_Distortion_Mapping/README.md

 **⚠️Important Note:** The BestRAD protocol we used to construct the library generates a unique “GG” at the beginning, so you have to add “GG” before you formal barcodes.

-**⚠️Important Note:** before running this script, rename fastq.gz files to name format as received from the sequencing center.
-Otherwise stacks will not recognize the input files rename to format PS_P4_L1_2024_S3_L006.R1_001.fastq.gz (same for R2 file) or PS_P4_L1_2024_S3_L006_R1_001.fastq.gz (or with underscore before R#)
+**⚠️Important Note:** Before running this script, rename fastq.gz files to a name format as received from the sequencing center.
+Otherwise, stacks will not recognize the input files rename to format PS_P4_L1_2024_S3_L006.R1_001.fastq.gz (same for R2 file) or PS_P4_L1_2024_S3_L006_R1_001.fastq.gz (or with underscore before R#)

-stacks is picky about the length of the file names for each sample. picky how many "columns" it can have (meeaning how many sets of characters separated by _ (did not test if the issue is the overall number of characters or if _ creates a new "column" to the file)
+Stacks is picky about the length of the file names for each sample. picky how many "columns" it can have (meaning how many sets of characters separated by _ (did not test if the issue is the overall number of characters or if _ creates a new "column" to the file)
-The barcodes file needs to be a tab delimited .txt file.
+The barcodes file needs to be a tab-delimited .txt file.

-Here are stacks flags:
+Here are Stacks flags:
 ```bash
   p: path to a directory of files.
   P,--paired: files contained within the directory are paired.